National Center for Suburban Studies at Hofstra University®: Objectives

 - Diversity and the changing suburbs

 NCSS builds upon recent research to describe and analyze growing suburban heterogeneity.
-For many years, suburbs were frequently represented as homogenous bedroom suburbs for the white middle class.
+For many years, the suburbs were frequently represented as homogenous bedroom communities for the white middle class.
 But today's suburbs include diverse groups of residents and workers, bound together in complex relationships of interdependency and exclusion, competition and cooperation – U.S. suburbs, for example, have begun to serve as entry points for international migration.
 The NCSS therefore researches not just racial, ethnic, and religious diversity among individuals and families, but also economic, social, and political diversity among suburbs generally, in the U.S. and across the world.

 - Social and economic justice

 The NCSS supports efforts to understand the causes of, and solutions for, unequal access to resources and social and political power, both within the suburbs and across metropolitan regions.
 In an era of growing suburban diversity, inequality between and within suburbs has become as important a problem as the comparably more-studied disparities between suburb and city.
 Although moving to the suburbs often has been associated with upward mobility and economic security, many suburbanites lack access to basic needs such as housing, health care, public transit, and social services.
 At the local level, the Center is particularly committed to seeking remedies for disparities in education and student outcomes on Long Island, particularly as they affect poor, minority, and disabled students.